Executive stress and drinking – a guide for GPs

 Having conversations with patients about addiction issues can be particularly difficult.
 The following advice can help GPs provide their patients with strategies to address their addiction:

-- Alternative stress management strategies – there is an evidence base for all sorts of different stress management methods including exercise, listening to music, breathing exercises and mindfulness activities.
+- Alternative stress treatment and management strategies – there is an evidence base for all sorts of different stress management methods including exercise, listening to music, breathing exercises and mindfulness activities.
 Some complementary therapies, such as meditation and acupuncture, also have proven benefits

 - Opting to only have an alcoholic drink with dinner to avoid drinking all evening, delaying alcohol use until later in the evening, and avoiding drinking at business lunches or substituting for lower strength drinks